Cold Stringy Pie / The Farmer and His Servants

 Two variants of this song can be found in the book Songs of the Ridings: The Yorkshire Musical Museum (2001).
 One is The Farmer and His Servants as sung by Nigel A. Hudleston, the other is Mutton Pie as sung by ‘Bumblebee’ Jim Baron of West Lutton to Steve Gardham in 1972.

 Dave Hillery sang Cowd Stringy Pie in 1971 on his and Harry Boardman's Topic album of popular song and verse from Lancashire and Yorkshire, Trans Pennine.
-They commented in their sleeve notes:
+They noted:

 This kind of ‘hungry farmer’ song with its strong note of criticism was more familiar in the Scottish bothies than the English acres.
 Nevertheless, this one is very characteristic, depicting as it does the easily recognisable regional stereotype of the mean, horse-dealing slave-driving Yorkshire boss.
 Kidson, in a note on I’Ansons Racehorse (EFDSS journal No.9, 1906) refers to the fact that Stringy Pie was attached to the same tune but gives no words.
 Both words and tune of this present version were collected by Dave Hillery from Mrs Ada Cade of York in 1965.